What is 26 Rounds?

 Who does this benefit?

-The Epilepsy Foundation of Northern California Coelho Epilepsy Youth Summer Camp, giving youth with epilepsy the opportunity to have a summer camp experience, something that might not otherwise be available to them.
-Kids have the opportunity to try a wide variety of activities in a safe, respectful environment, meeting other kids just like them, offering a sense of understanding and lasting friendship.
+26 Rounds supports the Epilepsy Foundation of Northern California’s “Camp Coelho” Summer Camp.
+This unique medically supervised camp gives youth with epilepsy the opportunity to have a sleepaway camp experience.
+This is taken for granted by most kids but is something that might not otherwise be available to kids with epilepsy.
+Campers have the opportunity to try a wide variety of activities in a safe, respectful environment, meet other kids just like them, have their first time away from home & build a sense of understanding and lasting friendship.

 About Karen Valentine, founder of 26 Rounds